Messier 13: Characteristics

 Single stars in this globular cluster were first resolved in 1779.
 Compared to the stars in the neighborhood of the Sun, the stars of the M13 population are more than a hundred times more densely packed.
 They are so close together that they sometimes collide and produce new stars.
 The newly formed, young stars, known as "blue stragglers", are particularly interesting to astronomers.

 The last three variables (V63, V64 and V65) were discovered from Spain in April 2021, March 2022 and January 2024, respectively.

+In 2007, a paper was published suggesting the possibility of an intermediate-mass black hole of up to 13,000 solar masses at the centre of the cluster, but this is heavily disputed.

 Arecibo message

 The Arecibo Observatory radio telescope that transmitted the message.

 The 1974 Arecibo message, which contained encoded information about the human race, DNA, atomic numbers, Earth's position and other information, was beamed from the Arecibo Observatory radio telescope towards Messier 13.
 It was meant as a demonstration of human technological achievement, rather than a real attempt to enter into a conversation with extraterrestrials.
 M13 was chosen because it was a large, relatively close star cluster that was available at the time and place of the ceremony.
-The cluster will move through space during the transit time; opinions differ as to whether or not the cluster will be in a position to receive the message by the time that it arrives.
+It will take around 25,000 years for the message to reach the cluster, though it will move through space during the transit time; opinions differ as to whether or not the cluster will be in a position to receive the message by the time that it arrives.